UCL-CCS/EasyVVUQ/docs/validate_similarities.rst

 -------------------

 In EasyVVUQ, we implemented the calculation of four different divergence measures:
-Hellinger, Jensen-Shannon, Wasserstein-1 and Wasserstein-2 (cf. Refenrces below for more details).
-This allows us to computes distances between two probability distributions.
+Hellinger, Jensen-Shannon, Wasserstein-1 and Wasserstein-2 (cf. refenrces below for more details).
+This allows us to compute distances between two QoI probability distributions.

 QoI distributions
 -----------------